 One of the student's major responsibilities is to preserve the confidentiality of ALL medical and personal information concerning patients.
-Students MUST successfully complete HIPAA training prior to having clinical experiences.
+Students MUST complete HIPAA training before having clinical experiences.
 Students will sign a copy of the HIPAA training form and the form will be included in the student's file.
-ANY VIOLATION of confidentiality or breach of HIPAA Regulations will result in immediate dismissal from the nursing program.
+ANY VIOLATION of confidentiality or breach of HIPAA Regulations will result in immediate dismissal from the Associate Degree Program.